RENCI-NRIG/CICI-SAFE/tutorials/esnet.md

 ### 6. Check connectivity between subnets.
 Now we should be able to ping between the three subnets.
-It takes some time(several seconds) for the $ping$ request to succeed.
+It takes some time(5 to30 seconds) for the $ping$ request to succeed.
 This is due to the nature of ryu/rest_router application.
 It needs to learn MAC addresses along the path before two client nodes can talk.

 ### 7. Resetting the network.
 We may want to reset the VFC network for another run of the process.